kangk1204/dearmeta/README.md

 ### Choosing a reference group (`--group-ref`)
 - The `dear_group` column in `configure.tsv` tells DearMeta how samples cluster for differential testing; limma builds contrasts by comparing every group to a *reference* (baseline) group.
+- `--group-ref` accepts a **comma-separated priority list** (highest priority first) so multi-group designs work as expected.
+Examples:
+  - `--group-ref Control` → baseline Control, contrasts `Treated_vs_Control`, etc.
+  - `--group-ref Control,MD` with groups Control/MD/AD → contrasts `MD_vs_Control`, `AD_vs_Control`, and `AD_vs_MD` (MD used as reference for the AD vs MD comparison because it is higher priority).
+  - Missing entries are ignored; if nothing matches, DearMeta auto-detects control-like labels (`control`, `vehicle`, `baseline`, …) or falls back to the first group present.
-- If you do **not** pass `--group-ref`, the first non-empty `dear_group` value encountered in `configure.tsv` becomes the baseline.
-This might be arbitrary (e.g., whichever row you listed first).
+- If you omit `--group-ref`, the first non-empty `dear_group` value becomes the baseline, which might be arbitrary.
-- Pin the baseline explicitly with `dearmeta analysis --gse GSE123456 --group-ref control`.
-The value must match one of the strings already present in `dear_group`, and the CLI will warn if it does not.
-- All volcano plots, top-table exports, and HTML dashboards will then label comparisons as `target_vs_control`, making it clear which direction the log-fold changes represent.
+- All volcano plots, top-table exports, and HTML dashboards label comparisons as `target_vs_reference`, making the direction of log-fold changes explicit.

 ## Tips & Troubleshooting
 - **Reusing downloads:** Copy `.dearmeta_cache/` from an existing machine to avoid re-downloading long-lived GEO artifacts.